 - Technology refers to applying the scientific knowledge a preschooler gains.
-They do this by using the most basic tools like crayons and rulers, as well as more complex ones like microscopes and computers.
+They do this by using the most basic tools like crayons and rulers, as well as more complex technological inventions like microscopes and computers.

 - Art encourages creativity and process development, as well as allows children to illustrate concepts they are learning.

 There are so many amazing STEAM activities that are absolutely appropriate for preschoolers.
 Check out these ideas: